-Pradollano or Sol y Nieve, winter sports in the Sierra Nevada, Granada Province, Andalucia, Spain
+Pradollano or Sol y Nieve, is the place to go for winter sports in the Sierra Nevada, Granada Province, Andalucia, Spain

 What do you fancy doing today, skiing, snowboarding, sledging, cross country skiing or winter mountain walking?
 Within an easy three hours drive from the Costa del Sol, you could be at Pradollano, you may sometimes hear it called Sol y Nieve, in the Sierra Nevadas, take your pick.